Rescue Mode¶

 Returning to Your Original Operating System¶

-In order to get back to the Original OS, we can simply reboot the server.
+To get back to the original OS, we can simply reboot the server.

 From Alpine Linux: